 This Plan provides a portrait of the Township, its people, its resources, and its future.
-It is to be used as a policy document and guide; it is not an ordinance and it does not replace zoning.
+It is to be used as a policy document and guide; it is not an ordinance, and it does not replace zoning.
 It represents the collective desires of Township residents, businesses, and local leaders regarding the use of land in the community over the next ten (10) to twenty (20) years.
+To ensure that development policies are kept current, the Planning Commission has and will continue to periodically reevaluate and update the Plan.
+The previous two (2) revisions occurred in 2009 and in 2015.

-To ensure that development policies are kept current, the Windsor Charter Township Planning Commission ("Planning Commission") has and will continue to periodically reevaluate and update the Plan.
-The last revision occurred in 2009, and the last update to that Comprehensive Plan occurred in 2015.
+The Plan is intended to work hand-in-hand with Township zoning, other regulatory documents, polices and development tools in order to guide future growth, development and preservation.
+Both the Township and the private sector should make decisions based on the Plan because all new development, whether public or private, should be consistent with the land use policies adopted as part of the Plan.

-The Plan is intended to work hand-in-hand with zoning and other Township polices and development tools in order to guide future land use.
-Both the Township and the private sector should make decisions based on the Plan, because all new development, whether public or private, should be consistent with the land use policies adopted as part of the Plan.
 The Future Land Use Map supplements the Plan by illustrating the intended long-range land use pattern of the Township, based on the goals and strategies adopted as part of the Plan.
 Given this purpose as a guide for future land use, the Future Land Use Map is expected to differ from the zoning map when first adopted.
 The intent, however, is that the Plan will be utilized in the decision-making process so that the zoning map, as well as the use of land, will come to match that which is presented on the Future Land Use Map.